-Household with thermal insulation Fuel use: 57.500 MJ in winter2011/2012 Heating frequency: all day Size of winter room: 67 m2 Number of insulation measures: 1 window, 1 roof hatch window, 1 floor Household without thermal insulation Fuel use: 132.250 MJ in winter 2011/2012 Heating frequency: all day Size of winter room: 46 m2 Number of insulation measures: 0
+Household with thermal insulation Fuel use: 57,500 MJ in winter2011/2012 Heating frequency: all day Size of winter room: 67 m Number of insulation measures: 1 window, 1 roof hatch window, 1 floor Household without thermal insulation Fuel use: 132,250 MJ in winter 2011/2012 Heating frequency: all day Size of winter room: 46 m Number of insulation measures: 0

-In Miyonshar 2 also no significant temperature differences between households with and households without thermal insulation were measured.
+In Miyonshar 2 also no significant temperature differences between the household with and the household without thermal insulation were measured.
 Yet fuel consumption is much higher in the household without thermal insulation and the winter room is smaller.
 This might have led to the similar temperature in the household with and in the household without thermal insulation.
 The household without thermal insulation might have heated so much because 6 children are part of the family.